rope-support/DOCTRINE-FOR-KNOWLEDGE-TRINITY-/README.md

 **Disclaimer**

 **The following is shared under a Creative Commons LICENSE, there is NO COMMERCE EXPECTED OR IMPLIED.**
 My grasping of these concepts comes from SCOTT DUNCAN's teachings on Facebook THE TENDER FOR LAW group, my time from 2013 until the group got censored.
-If any of this contradicts SCOTT DUNCAN's, then it should be disregarded and treated as SHIT STAIN until revised, as I am NOT SCOTT DUNCAN and ONLY LEARNING.
+If any of this contradicts SCOTT DUNCAN's, then it should be disregarded and treated as SHIT-STAIN until revised, as I am NOT SCOTT DUNCAN and I am ONLY LEARNING.
 It is Scott Duncan who has shared his knowledge with me and others.

 Please note that the information provided here does not replace reading **THE TENDER FOR LAW** in its entirety to fully grasp these concepts.
 In the past six years, I have observed many individuals struggle to assert their rights (which are debits) due to misunderstandings about what truly holds value.
 The links below will serve as a starting point for your studies.
 Please remember that this is all this is **SURETY, ACCOUNTING and the law of AGENCY**